Arcade (Marvel Comics): Avengers Arena and Undercover

-Months later, in the pages of Avengers Undercover, Arcade has cashed in on the success of Avengers Arena in the villainous underground nation of Bagalia.
+Months later, in the pages of Avengers Undercover, Arcade cashes on the success of Avengers Arena in the villainous underground nation of Bagalia.
 Several Murderworld survivors reunite and are convinced by fellow hero Cullen Bloodstone to kill Arcade at the Massacre Casino in revenge for his actions.
 After a chaotic battle, Hazmat finally kills Arcade by destroying him with a concentrated radiation burst.
 However, it was later revealed that Arcade was actually alive the entire time, imprisoned in a Masters of Evil cell (by Baron Zemo, with assistance from his now former comrade Ms. Coriander) and that Hazmat had in reality killed a clone made by members of the Masters of Evil; all revealed as an effort to coerce the heroes to turn against the Avengers and to join them.
-After the Masters of Evil get away on a hijacked Helicarrier, it was shown that they had strapped Arcade to the front of it.
+The Masters of Evil escape on a hijacked Helicarrier, strapping Arcade to the front.

 Partnership with Wilson Fisk

-Arcade later encountered Gwenpool at a time when Arcade had trapped members of the MODOK organization and Walrus in his latest Murderworld.
-With help from Deadpool, Gwenpool rescued the captives and assisted Deadpool in defeating Arcade.
-Arcade later set a trap for Hellcat and She-Hulk on Coney Island.
+Arcade traps members of the MODOK organization and Walrus in his latest Murderworld.
+With help from Deadpool, Gwenpool rescues the captives and assists Deadpool in defeating Arcade.
+Arcade later sets a trap for Hellcat and She-Hulk on Coney Island.

-He had most recently moved his enterprises to Las Vegas and was embroiled in his usual games of life & death with Elektra.
+Arcade moved his enterprises to Las Vegas and was embroiled in his usual games of life and death with Elektra.
 In addition, he collaborated with Screwball where he gave her the training, equipment, and exclusive streaming rights that she needed.
 During this encounter he revealed that he'd partnered with Wilson Fisk to eliminate certain heroes "from the board," such as Elektra, Hellcat, Gwenpool, Deadpool and others, explaining their previous encounters.
-After Elektra put an end to his Vegas operation, Arcade found his way to Madripoor and encountered Spider-Man and Deadpool.
+After Elektra ends his Vegas operation, Arcade travels to Madripoor and encounters Spider-Man and Deadpool.
+Additionally, he vows to no longer target mutants in his endeavors.